 - Indicate your agreement to appear as finalist at APT PitchFest Live! at Marketplace, if chosen

-- Be available to come to APT Marketplace in Baltimore on November 5-8, 2018 (Wednesday, November 7 afternoon through Thursday, November 8 midday are the mandatory days)
+- Be available to come to APT Marketplace in Scottsdale, Arizona on November 11-14, 2019

-- Come prepared to present live pitch, with deliverables due October 15
+- Come prepared to present the live pitch, with deliverables due October 15